meshmakers/octo-tools/docs/developerGuide/gettingStarted/startInfraOnDocker.md

 ## Requirements

-We expect that you use the Octo Mesh Profile in PowerShell and your have Docker including Docker compose running.
+We expect that you use the OctoMesh Profile in PowerShell and your have Docker including Docker compose running.

 ### Default Admin credentials